donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 In several policy-enforcement points of iRODS, audit information are sent out to the elastic search engine as events (the audit events).

-Generally speaking, an audit event is a piece of data describing the client action in terms of _source_, _scope_, _scope action_ and _action context_.
+Generally speaking, an audit event is a piece of data describing the client action in terms of __source__, __scope__, __scope object name__, __scope object action__ and _action context_.
 The figure below summarises possible values of these terms.

 ![](figures/audit_event.png)

 In reality, the audit event is represented in a JSON document.
-Hereafter is an example audit event triggered by a user modifies the attribute `descriptionAbstract` of a collection with internal id `24477`.
+Hereafter is an example audit event triggered by a user (`U505173-ru.nl`) modifies (`add`) the attribute `descriptionAbstract` of a `collection` with internal id `24477`.
 Note that the _source_ is not presented in the JSON document as it is, technically speaking, implemented as an `index` in elasticsearch.

 ```javascript
 {